 By the way, what one brand will call a low truck is not necessarily the same height as what another brand will call a low truck.
 There is no industry standard for the exact height of the various size labels that truck manufacturers use.
 Therefore, we have to make our own classification for low, mid and high trucks.
 The height of your trucks will also impact something very important during your skating, which is the distance that your tail has to travel to touch the ground.
 If you are a very tall person, then you can have very high trucks because your legs are big enough so that you can snap the tail on the floor while jumping.

 3.Weight & Materials

-The construction and material of the truck will affect how it rides, flips and grinds.
-Common materials used in trucks include steel, aluminium, titanium, magnesium, etc. Most standard trucks are made of a combination of aluminium hanger and base plate with steel axles.
-Trucks are the heaviest part of your set up, so many manufacturers are trying to reduce the weight of trucks.
+The construction and material of the truck will effect how it rides, flips and grinds.
+Common materials used in trucks include steel, aluminum, titanium, magnesium, etc. Most standard trucks are made from a combination of aluminum hanger and base plate with steel axles.
+Trucks are the heaviest part of your set up, so many manufactures are trying to reduce the weight of trucks.
 As a note, you can always find the precise weight of the trucks on the product description.
 To reduce the weight of trucks, hollow axle and hollow kingpin will be used in the construction of trucks.
 Producers can also change the material of the trucks to try to make it lighter.
 Among skaters, it’s commonly accepted that very heavy trucks will last longer if you grind on very crusty surfaces such as a very bad street ledge or pool coping.
 On the other hand, you could use trucks made of very light materials like magnesium, but there’s a higher chance that the hanger gets eroded faster when grinding.
 If you only skate parks then it’s not a big problem.